calebbrown/ts/README.md

 ## Installation

-Make sure Go 1.1 is installed.
+Make sure Go 1.1 is installed and `$GOPATH` is set.

 Then run: